 - Remove distractions—keep navigation simple and focus on what matters most: helping prospects find what they need quickly.

-The Bottom Line: SEO for Financial Advisors Is About Being Found, Trusted, and Chosen
+The Bottom Line: SEO is About Being Found, Trusted, and Chosen

 SEO isn’t about chasing rankings—it’s about showing up where it matters.
 It’s about making sure when potential clients search for financial advice, they find you—not a competitor.
 It’s about reinforcing credibility, building trust before the first conversation, and making it easy for the right people to take the next step.